realmocean/realmocean-site/versioned_docs/version-1.6.0/intro.md

 ## Server vs. Client

-Realmocean has three methods by which you can connect to the engine.
+Appconda has three methods by which you can connect to the engine.

 ### REST API